kavia-common/eduinnovate-learning-platform-263951-263960/assets/supabase.md

 See `frontend/.env.example` for a template.

+Important:
+- Use the exact names above.
+Do not use REACT_APP_SUPABASE_KEY.
+If you previously set REACT_APP_SUPABASE_KEY, rename it to REACT_APP_SUPABASE_ANON_KEY.
-Do NOT commit actual secrets.
+- Do NOT commit actual secrets.

 ## Client Initialization